awolfmann/geocovid/README.md

 ## Testing
 For testing purposes, pytest is used.
 Pytest sits on top of unittest and adds some capabilities like fixtures and an easier test creation process.
+- DISCLAIMER: pending to implement.

 ## Linting
-For this module it was used tools to lint code with coding good practice.
+For this module it was used tools to lint code with coding best practices.
 - black : code formatter.
 - isort : sort imports.
 - pylint : static code analysis tool.
 Disabled arguments-differ rule.
 - pre-commit : to run all the linting process before commit.
+- DISCLAIMER: some were intentionally ignored.

 ## References
 * https://github.com/Corvince/mesa-geo/blob/master/examples/GeoSIR/model.py